SNEWS2/snewpy/models/Warren_2020/README.md

-Constraining properties of the next nearby core-collapse supernova with multi-messenger signals: multi-messenger signals

-Warren, MacKenzie; Couch, Sean; O'Connor, Evan; Morozova, Viktoriya
+Data from "Constraining properties of the next nearby core-collapse supernova with multi-messenger signals: multi-messenger signals" by Warren, MacKenzie; Couch, Sean; O'Connor, Evan; Morozova, Viktoriya

 1D FLASH simulations with STIR, for alpha_lambda = 1.23, 1.25, and 1.27.
 Run with SFHo EOS, M1 with 12 energy groups.